BruceEckel/functional_error_handling/Functional Error Handling.md

 In modern languages, modularity is part of the background of a language and we don’t think much about it.
 At one time, however, the lack of modularity was a significant roadblock to code composability.
 ## Inheritance

 Object-oriented programming has a bit of a tortured history.
-Although the first OO language was Simula-67 (a compiled language), the OO found its first
+Although the first OO language was Simula-67 (a compiled language), OO found its first real success with Smalltalk.
+But Smalltalk might be the most dynamic language you’ll ever encounter—literally everything is evaluated at runtime.
+While this worked well for the kinds of problems Smalltalk was good at solving, it turned out that taking the ideas of Smalltalk and imprinting them into a statically-typed language lost a LOT in translation

 ## The History of Error Handling